Ping.sg Holiday Logos

 Labor Day 2008

 Labor day!
 In Singapore, this falls on the first day of may each year.
 Working people get the day off on this rather ironically named day.
-An axe, a hammer and a screwdriver symbolise the tools that laborers may use.
+An axe, a hammer and a screwdriver symbolise the tools that labourers may use.
 Then, there’s the workman wearing his hardhat, with a traffic cone and a stop sign.

 Valentine’s Day 2008: